mattlavis-transform/Python-Taric-Loader/README.md

   e.g. via `psql -U postgres -d tariff_empty -a -f db/structure.sql`

-## Usage

-Imports full and incremental Taric XML files.
+## Usage 1 - Imports full and incremental Taric XML files into EU / XI databases

+Python 3 application which runs on command line using two parameters:

+- Parameter 1 = name of PostgreSQL database into which to import the data
+- Parameter 2 = name of the incremental Taric 3 file to import into the database

+By default, all files should be placed in the /import folder relative to the root directory

+## Usage 2 - Imports full and incremental CDS incremental XMS files into UK databases

 Python 3 application which runs on command line using two parameters: